 A Whole World

 Very few activities stimulate only one sense or sense organ; few are beneficial in only a singular way.
 Furthermore, sensory stimulation for Alzheimer’s is not any different from beneficial sensory stimulation for any of us.
 A walk in the woods in the fall when the leaves are changing can be a magnificent visual experience.
 The variety and the vibrancy of the colors are the first things one notices, but autumn has its own array of smells and sounds.
 The pungent aroma of decay; the spicy smell of autumn flowers that can differ from the sweeter smell of spring blossoms; leaves crunching under foot; flocks of geese honking as they begin their migration south.
-Add to that the exercise and the fresh air and you have a comprehensive activity for one suffering from dementia as well as for the caregiver who accompanies him.
+Add to that the exercise and the fresh air and you have a comprehensive activity for one who has dementia as well as for the caregiver who accompanies him.
 I can’t think of a better way to provide sensory stimulation for Alzheimer’s.

 Any form of sensory stimulation is a part of the patient’s objective environment and contributes to that “Good Life.”
 A walk in the woods or a stroll through a flower-filled meadow may not be a viable option.
 If you live in the city or the person or people in your care are not adequately mobile, as would be the case in the later stages of the disease, consider a virtual exploration.